mvolkmann/blog/src/neovim.md

 ### Terminal

-To open a floating terminal window, press `F7`.
+To open a floating terminal window, press `F7` or enter `:ToggleTerm`.
 On a MacBook keyword, hold the `fn` key and press `F7`.

 ### Lazy